Bullerby syndrome

-Berthold Franke at the Goethe-Institut in Stockholm, Sweden, wrote articles about the phenomenon, published in Svenska Dagbladet.
+Berthold Franke at the Goethe-Institut in Stockholm, Sweden, wrote articles about the phenomenon, published in Svenska Dagbladet in 2007.
 He stated that it was originally a view of Sweden, but now also the wish for a better Germany.
 According to him, Sweden symbolizes a healthy society and nature untouched by mankind.

-In February 2008, the term was named "word of the month" by the Swedish Language Council.
+In February 2008, the term was named "Word of the month" by the Swedish Language Council.
+In the wake of the popularity of Sweden and Astrid Lindgren's work, the Swedish branch of the Goethe-Institut organised the exhibition "Pippi on Tour in Germany" in 2008.